Primis1/Obsidian-Vault/finance/Valuation/Volatility & Risk Assessment.md

 - Historical Volatility - past market fluctuations; calculated by standard deviation
 - Implied Volatility - forecasts of future volatility(derived from ***options pricing model***)

-- Beta - correlation of stock movement to the general market (-1 opposite to the market, 2 twice as much)
+- Beta - correlation of stock movement to the general market (-1 opposite to the market, 2 twice as much).
+Beta comes **not from efficient market theory, but from choices that management does**
+	- In what region & verticals business operates
+	- Its leverage level
+	- It's cost structure (fixed vs variable)

+- Unleveraged Beta - can be used to determine beta under different debt levels

 - VIX - volatility, known as "fear index".
 Market's expectation of 30-day volatility and is constructed using the *implied volatility* of S&P 500 option index
 - Risk premium - demand of higher returns for higher risk(mostly does not work)
 - Leverage - increases the return/loss of an portfolio(*obviously*)